Back to blog

 Adaptive Scoring

-• Seasonal adjustment: Reduced engagement scoring during Australian quiet periods (Dec 15 to Jan 15)
+• Seasonal adjustment: Reduced engagement scoring during Australian quiet periods (Dec 15 to Jan 15).
+Without this, we’d flag every customer as high churn risk during Christmas, generating false positives that erode trust in the system.

 • Service-type awareness: Virtual office customers have different engagement expectations than legal advice subscribers